little-leiry/TwinDroid/README.md

 # TwinDroid

-The project of our paper for IEEE S&P 2023.
+The project of our paper for USENIX Security 23.